-The School categorizes its fair value measurements within the fair value hierarchy established GASB Codification Section 3100 Fair Value Measurement and Application.
+The School categorizes its fair value measurements with the fair value hierarchy established by GASB Codification Section 3100 Fair Value Measurement and Application.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in markets for identical assets: Level 2 inputs are significant other observable inputs (including quoted prices for similar investments, interest rates, credit risk, etc.); Level 3 inputs are significant unobservable inputs.
 At June 30, 2020, the School has the following recurring fair value measurements:

-• Government money market mutual fund of \$620,000 (Level 2 inputs).
+• Government money market mutual fund of \$640,000 valued using Level 2 inputs.